Together We Rise is now

 About Our Guest Author

-Maurissa Szilagi is a Licensed Clinical Social Worker and owner of her own practice titled at The Connecting Therapist.
+Maurissa Szilagi is a Licensed Clinical Social Worker and owner of her own practice titled The Connecting Therapist.
 She brings to this work over a decade of service to helping families work through issues around connection and attachment.
 As someone with first-hand experience in foster care, Maurissa is part of the 3% of former foster youth who’ve graduated from college.
 She has competed with the 1% of elite students and completed two academically rigorous programs.

 Maurissa is determined to be a voice for foster youth in the importance of their emotional well-being.
 She wishes to change the lives of as many as she can.
 Her life’s mission is that all children who have encountered trauma and foster care get the chance to heal and live a life they can be happy and proud of.
 We are grateful for her unique understanding of mental health and the foster care community.
 We hope her insights offer you guidance and comfort.